 This involves balancing two factors: how much your child would want to use, and how much you’d actually be happy with them using.

-If you’re happy for them to use their phone as a source of entertainment to their heart’s content, including watching Netflix or YouTube videos, then they’ll need a relatively high data allowance.
+If you’re happy for them to use their smartphone as a source of entertainment to their heart’s content, including watching Netflix or YouTube videos, then they’ll need a relatively high mobile data allowance.
 This is particularly true if they won’t be using their phone at home where they’ll have access to WiFi.

-A pay monthly plan will eliminate the hassle of having to top up your child’s phone regularly, and will also make it difficult for them to overspend if you use spending caps.
+A pay monthly phone plan will eliminate the hassle of having to top up your child’s phone regularly, and will also make it difficult for them to overspend if you use spending caps.

 You’ll have much more control over your child’s phone usage, however, if you opt for a pay as you go plan.
 One drawback with pay as you go plans is that your child may run out of credit and find themselves unable to contact you.

-If you aren’t too sure about whether you want your child to have a phone, or what kind of allowances they should have, then it’s probably best to avoid getting tied in to a long-term contract.
+If you aren’t too sure about whether you want your child to have a phone, or what kind of allowances they should have, then it’s probably best to avoid getting tied in to a long-term phone contract.
 Instead, choose a 30-day rolling contract that can be upgraded, downgraded, or cancelled when needed.

-On the other hand, if you know you want your child to have a phone for the long-term, and you know the kind of allowance you want them to have, then a pay monthly deal will usually be much better value for money.
+On the other hand, if you know you want your child to have a phone for the long-term, and you know the kind of allowance you want them to have, then a pay monthly SIM deal will usually be much better value for money.